So you’re pitching to an agent or editor at DFWCon this year. What an exciting moment! What a nervous moment!

 Make sure that if the agent requests materials, you are certain of what they want.
 Listen closely.
 Take notes.
 If they say they want a query, a synopsis, and the first fifty pages, write that down.
 Don’t get it wrong.
 That’s key when they receive your submission that you take your craft and career seriously.

 Then your quiet bubble of existence with the agent will come to a resounding halt, the sounding of the gong!
 You need to listen for the gong.
-The gong will sound twice, once at nine minutes, which indicates that you have one minute left.
+The gong will sound twice, the first being a one-minute warning.
 Please wrap up your pitch and gradually stand up to show you’re wrapping it up.
 You can keep talking, but you must stand so our volunteer knows you’ve heard the first gong.
 Many times, it’s the agent who keeps the conversation going, but if you stand, you signaling to your agent that you’ve heard the first gong and that you’re on your way out.

-The second gong will sound at the 10-minute marker.
-Your time is up!
+The second gong will sound when your time is up.
 You now have to un-yoke yourself from the agent and let the world in.
 Time to find the exit – even if the agent or editor is so fascinated with you that they don’t want to let go!
 So say goodbye to the agent and exit the pitch area to make room for the next group of authors waiting to pitch.
 Please do not linger in the pitch area after the second gong.
 Your time is up, and it’s someone else’s turn.
 If you do this, the volunteer doesn’t have to intercede and potentially tarnish the end of your pitch session.
 We have to keep the pitch sessions moving on schedule to get everyone in with the time they’ve been promised.

 Please note the writers will be entering the room through one door, but exiting through another, for traffic flow.
 Don’t try to exit the way you came in.